IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/ManageDIS.md

 :   A view of the PENGUINS table that excludes the answer (the species).

-!!! note "About the penguins dataset"
+!!! info "About the penguins dataset"

     The penguins dataset is well covered in a number of data science websites, including <a href="https://www.kaggle.com/code/parulpandey/penguin-dataset-the-new-iris" target="_blank">Palmer Archipelago (Antarctica) penguin data</a>.